jorishr/catacamp/README.md

   - image blend animation on landing page (keyframes),
   - social share button with with copy url to clipboard and tooltip,
   - toggle password visibility in forms,
-  - all form submit buttons are disabled unless all required form fields have a value
+  - all form submit buttons are disabled unless all required form fields have a value.

 ## Developer notes